-Participating microbiology laboratories tested samples of MDP commodities for generic Escherichia coli (E. coli), E. coli strains with human pathogenic potential including E. coli O157:H7, and Salmonella.
-MDP laboratories also performed multiplex polymerase chain reaction (mPCR) screening for pathogenic E. coli on samples that tested positive for the presence of E. coli.
-Isolates of these organisms were sent to the Gastroenteric Disease Center at Pennsylvania State University (PSU) and FDA/CVM for further characterization.
-Tests performed by PSU and FDA CVM included serotyping, testing for antimicrobial resistance and virulence attributes, and genomic fingerprinting.
-In addition, the Commonwealth of Virginia Division of Consolidated Laboratory Services (DCLS) developed a realtime PCR based screening method for Shigella for MDP.
+Participating microbiology laboratories tested samples of MDP commodities for generic E. coli, E. coli strains carrying shiga toxins and enterotoxins, including E. coli O157:H7, and Salmonella.
+MDP laboratories performed mPCR screening of all samples for pathogenic E. coli, based on the presence of gene coding for shiga toxins and enterotoxins.
+Isolates of these organisms were sent to the Gastroenteric Disease Center at PSU and FDA/CVM for further characterization.
+Tests performed by PSU and FDA/CVM included serotyping, testing for antimicrobial resistance and virulence attributes, and genomic fingerprinting.
+The laboratories also participated in the validation of a realtime PCR-based screening method for Shigella detection.